-According to the 2017 study, 32% of the agreements included stand-alone indemnities on dissenter's claims (compared to 31% in 2015), 38% on unpaid seller transaction expenses (compared to 39% in 2015), 5% on ERISA issues (compared to 6% in 2015), 4% on environmental issues (compared to 9% in 2015), 76% on taxes (compared to 71% in 2015), and 71% on "other" issues (compared to 80% in 2015).
-Additionally, 6% of the reported transactions in the 2017 study had no stand-alone indemnities compared with 7% in 2015.
-Notably, the other issues label was defined differently in 2017 when compared to 2015.
-The 2017 study defined other issues as frequently including "debt, scheduled matters, and excluded or retained assets and liabilities." [v] However, the 2015 study defined other issues as including "inaccuracies on payment spreadsheets; excluded or retained liabilities; and matters on non-public schedules." [vi]
+According to the 2019 study, 32% of the agreements included stand-alone indemnities on dissenter's claims (unchanged from 2017), 57% on unpaid seller transaction expenses (compared to 38% in 2017), 3% on ERISA issues (compared to 5% in 2017), 6% on environmental issues (compared to 4% in 2017), 78% on taxes (compared to 76% in 2017), and 85% on "other" issues (compared to 71% in 2017).

-Prior to 2015, the ABA studies did not separately count stand-alone indemnities on dissenters' claims or unpaid seller transaction expenses, instead the studies included these indemnities in the other issues category.
-In the four ABA studies between 2007 and 2013, the use of ERISA and environmental-related stand-alone indemnities was rare - with ERISA-related indemnities ranging from 3% (2013) to 6% (2009) and environmental related indemnities ranging from 5% (2013) to 11% (2011).
-In contrast, tax-related stand-alone indemnities were more common, ranging from 31% (2007) to 61% (2011).
-Additionally, the other issues category also saw significant fluctuation between 2007 and 2013, with the percentage of agreements including stand-alone indemnities not related to ERISA, environmental, or tax ranging from 43% (2009) to 82% (2011).
+Prior to 2015, the ABA studies did not separately track stand-alone indemnities on dissenters' claims or unpaid seller transaction expenses, instead the studies included these indemnities in the other issues category.
+ERISA- and environmental-related stand-alone indemnities continues to be relatively rare, and, in contrast, tax-related stand-alone indemnities are much more common.

+Additionally, the "other issues" category of stand-alone indemnities also saw significant fluctuation between 2007 and 2019, with the percentage of agreements including stand-alone indemnities not related to ERISA, environmental, or tax ranging from 43% (2009) to 85% (2019).

-Overall, a significant percentage of transactions examined in the six most recent ABA studies include one or more stand-alone indemnities.
-Since 2007, the percentage of transactions including these indemnities increased from 69% to 94% in 2017. [vii]
+Overall, a significant percentage of transactions examined in the seven most recent ABA studies include one or more standalone indemnities.

-Assuming that the ABA studies reasonably reflect general practice in M&A transactions, it appears that, after a slight pull-back in 2012, the usage of stand-alone indemnities overall reached a peak in 2016-2017 (as reported in the 2017 ABA study).
+Assuming that the ABA studies reasonably reflect general practice in M&A transactions, it appears that, after a slight pull-back in 2012, the usage of stand-alone indemnities overall reached a peak in 2018-2019, as reported in the 2019 ABA study.
 Stand-alone indemnities for ERISA and environmental issues seem to be consistent, and relatively rare, while stand-alone indemnities for tax and other issues are more commonplace.

-Additionally, the inclusion in the 2015 and 2017 ABA studies of stand-alone indemnities for dissenters' claims and for unpaid seller transaction expenses as separate data points indicates that these two areas have become increasingly important areas of negotiation.
+Additionally, the inclusion in the more recent ABA studies of stand-alone indemnities for dissenters' claims and for unpaid seller transaction expenses as separate data points indicates that these two areas have become increasingly important areas of negotiation.